• About

 Former NFL star, Warrick Dunn, is mostly known for his athletic ability.
 During 12 seasons in the NFL, Dunn was selected to the Pro Bowl, 3 times, and he was also the Rookie of the Year in 1997.
 As a rookie in the NFL, Dunn instantly decided that his true mission was to help underprivileged families.
 During his rookie campaign in 1997, Dunn organized the Homes for the Holidays(HFTH) program.
 The HFTH program rewards single-parent families for reaching first-time homeownership.

-In 2002, Dunn started the Warrick Dunn Charities which has partnered with Habitat for Humanity and Aaron’s Rents to provide families with completely furnished homes, food, and personal supplies.
-Since their establishment, the HFTH and WDC programs have assisted over 115 single parents and over 300 dependents in Atlanta, Baton Rouge, Tampa, and Tallahassee.
+In 2002 Dunn had started the Warrick Dunn Charities which has partnered with Habitat for Humanity and Aaron’s Rents to provide families with completely furnished homes, food and personal supplies.
+Since their establishment, the HFTH and WDC programs has assisted over 115 single parents and over 300 dependents in Atlanta, Baton Rouge, Tampa and Tallahassee.

-Dunn’s hardships have molded him into a highly motivated person who wants to prevent children, and families, from going through the rough times that he and his own family endured.
-Most former NFL players take jobs in the media or stay out of the spotlight.
+Dunn’s hardships has molded him into a highly motivated person who wants to prevent children, and families, from going through the rough times that he, and his own family endured.
+Most former NFL players take jobs in the media, or stay out of the spotlight.

 Share this: